 Acupressure is often referred to as Asian bodywork therapy (ABT) and is considered to be one component of traditional Chinese medicine.
 Acupressure technicians provide hands-on bodywork therapy by pressing on or otherwise massaging specific points on the body.
 Pressure applied to these points alleviates related symptoms and improves overall wellness.
-Some practitioners practice acupressure exclusively, while others combine acupressure with acupuncture, moxibustion or other therapeutic modalities.
-This work can be physically demanding, and techs must take precautions to prevent personal injury.
-Some are self-employed and must spend sufficient time finding new clients and sometimes work evenings or weekends to complete bookkeeping work or to meet clients' scheduling needs.
+Some acupressure technicians practice acupressure exclusively, while others combine acupressure with acupuncture, moxibustion, or other therapeutic modalities.
+The work can be physically demanding, and techs must take precautions to prevent personal injury.
+Some acupressure technicians are self-employed and must spend sufficient time finding new clients, work evenings or weekends to complete bookkeeping responsibilities, or to meet clients' scheduling needs.

 |Degree Field||Massage therapy or a closely related field|